circlesystems/ForgeRock/README.md

 A Circle Service node collection for ForgeRock Identity Platform 7.1.0 and above.

+## Getting the Circle Credentials
+Please visit <a href="https://gocircle.ai">https://gocircle.ai</a> to get the credentials and download Circle Service.

 ## Installation

 Copy the .jar file from the ../target directory into the ../web-container/webapps/app-name/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new nodes.
 The nodes will then show up as tree components.